 - Select whose information will be displayed in the Jira issue, which user attributes should be visible, if the attributes’ labels should be hidden, and if the AD attributes should be visible on the Customer Portal.

-Setting up Active Directory user attributes in Jira Service Desk with Active Directory Attributes Sync
+Setting up Active Directory user attributes in Jira Service Management with Active Directory Attributes Sync

 If you’d like to learn more about Active Directory Attribute Sync, take a free 30-day trial from the Atlassian Marketplace, or watch this video tutorial to know 10 best ways to make it work for your company.
 You can also book a live demo via Calendly, if you’d like to see the app in action, or read more on the subject:

-- How to improve your customer’s journey through Jira Service Desk, pt.3: Request Detail View
+- How to improve your customer’s journey through Jira Service Management, pt.3: Request Detail View

-- Top 10 features for Jira Service Desk Server admins (+1 bonus)
+- Top 10 features for Jira Service Management Server admins (+1 bonus)

-- Video: Advanced customization of Jira Service Desk
+- Video: Advanced customization of Jira Service Management

 Also published on the Atlassian Community.